RiiConnect24/Wii-Guide/_pages/DSiWare-Downgrade.md

 5. Select "Dump f0f1" to backup **3DS #2**'s NFIRM
 6. Make note of the NFIRM backup's location
 7. Exit dgTool
+  + You may have to force power off by holding the power button
 8. Put your SD card in your computer, then copy `F0F1_N3DS.bin` or `F0F1_O3DS.bin` (depending on your device) to a safe location; make backups in multiple locations; this backup will save you from a brick if anything goes wrong

 ##### Section VIII - Flashing 3DS #2's NFIRM